alexsumner1/simpletodo/README.md

 - `l` adds a JIRA link, simply type a ticket ID and if the URL is set, a link will appear next to the task
 - `[` and `]` move the task up or down respectively
 - `x` deletes a task
+- `r` Creates a horizontal rule, denoting a section